-While QEC decoding has broadly been an active area of research [11, 16, 40, 54], related work on decoder performance has largely focused on achieving a decoding latency within 1 μ s as a requirement for real-time decoding, motivated by the fact that superconducting systems generate a round of syndrome measurements every \sim 1 μ s [2].
-LILLIPUT [15] proposes a look-up table that can decode up to d=5 within 1 μ s.
-Astrea [55] extends this to d=9 in 1 μ s via brute-force searching low-Hamming-weight bitstrings.
-Clique [44] is a lightweight pre-decoder that specifically tackles isolated errors and bears some resemblance to the 1-Step Predictor proposed in this work.
+While QEC decoding has broadly been an active area of research [11, 17, 44, 59], related work on decoder performance has largely focused on achieving a decoding latency within 1 μs as a requirement for real-time decoding, motivated by the fact that superconducting systems generate a round of syndrome measurements every ~ 1 μ s [2].
+LILLIPUT [15] proposes a look-up table that can decode up to d = 5 within 1 μs.
+Astrea [62] extends this to d = 9in 1 μs via brute-force searching low-Hamming-weight bitstrings.
+Clique [48] is a lightweight predecoder that specifically addresses isolated errors and bears some resemblance to the 1-Step Predictor proposed in this work.
 More recently, Promatch [3] proposes an adaptive predecoding step to lift this limit to d = 13 within 1 μs in regimes of low physical error rate (0.01%).
 Barber et al. [6] design a Collision Clustering decoder and an FPGA implementation that can reach d = 23 in under 1 μs.
-Helios [39] demonstrates an impressive implementation of the Union-Find decoder [17] on an FPGA and achieves latencies of 11.5 ns for one round of a d = 21 surface code under a simpler, phenomenological error model.
-While all of these works improve decoding latencies, the advent of parallel window decoders presents a scalable "outer-level" solution to real-time decoding that removes 1 μs as a hard requirement for decoding latency.
-By relaxing the constraints on the inner decoder, this also enables decoders which historically have had prohibitive latencies, such as higher accuracy decoders [7, 50] and decoders for qLDPC codes [42].
+Helios [43] demonstrates an impressive implementation of the Union-Find decoder [18] on an FPGA and achieves latencies of 11.5 ns for one round of a d = 21 surface code under a simpler phenomenological error model.
+Although all of these works improve decoding latencies, the advent of parallel window decoders presents a scalable "outer level" solution to real-time decoding that removes 1 μs as a hard requirement for decoding latency.
+Relaxing the constraints on the inner decoder also allows decoders which historically have had prohibitive latencies, such as higher-accuracy decoders [7, 54, 61] and decoders for qLDPC codes [46].